Bertrand competition: Bertrand competition versus Cournot competition

 Neither model is necessarily "better" than the other.
 The accuracy of the predictions of each model will vary from industry to industry, depending on the closeness of each model to the industry situation.
 If capacity and output can be easily changed, Bertrand is generally a better model of duopoly competition.
 If output and capacity are difficult to adjust, then Cournot is generally a better model.

 Under some conditions the Cournot model can be recast as a two-stage model, wherein the first stage firms choose capacities, and in the second they compete in Bertrand fashion.

+Bertrand Competition in Real Life

+Bertrand Competition with Asymmetric Marginal Costs

+In Bertrand Competition, we have made several assumptions, for instance, each firm produces identical goods and cost.
+However, this is not the case in the real world because there are a lot of factors that lead the cost of different firms to become slightly different like the cost of renting and the larger scale of the firm can enjoy economies of scale.
+Thus, different researchers tried to investigate the result of Bertrand Competition with asymmetric marginal cost.
+According to the experiment from “Bertrand competition with asymmetric costs: Experimental evidence”, the author found that there is a negative relationship between the level of asymmetry in the cost and the price set by the firms (J Boone, et al., 2012).
+It means that firms have different incentives to set their prices.

+Demuynck, Herings, Saulle, Seel (2019) conducted research to find out a solution in pure strategies in Bertrand competition with asymmetric costs.
+Ha has defined the Myopic Stable Set (MSS)for Normal-form games.
+Suppose there are two firms, we use C for the marginal cost, C1 stands for the marginal cost of firm 1 and C2 stands for the marginal cost of firm 2.
+From the result, there are two cases: